The State Transportation Investments law established the Strategic Mobility Formula, which allows the N.C.

-Statewide Mobility projects are also analyzed separately in the Regional Impact and Division Needs categories and can be funded under those categories if they are not funded in the Statewide Mobility category.
+Statewide Mobility projects are analyzed separately in the Regional Impact and Division Needs categories and can be funded under those categories if they are not funded in the Statewide Mobility category.
 Regional Impact projects can cascade down to the Division Needs category.

 A project's benefit/cost can improve when it is funded during the project submission phase through local entity contributions or tolling approved by the local planning organization.
 In addition, any area contributing to a highway project – and thereby reducing the cost to NCDOT – can receive back up to 50 percent of the funding for a subsequent project scored through STI (this is known as Bonus Allocation).

-To provide more flexibility, the STI law allows regions and divisions to agree to alternate criteria weights that are tailored to their individual needs.
-To do so, the metropolitan planning organizations and rural planning organizations and the NCDOT divisions within the region must unanimously agree on the weights.
+To provide more flexibility, the STI law allows regions and divisions to agree to alternate criteria weights tailored to their individual needs.
+The metropolitan planning organizations and rural planning organizations and the NCDOT divisions within the region must unanimously agree on the weights.